samzimpfer/SQ-Parsing-Hybrid-1/docs/architecture/02_PIPELINE_DATA_FLOW.md

 # Stage 2: Structural Grouping (Deterministic)

 ### Input
-- OCR tokens + geometry (+ confidence) from Stage 1
+- Document-level OCR artifact from Stage 1 (`pages[]` with tokens per page)

 ### Output
 Stage 2 MUST emit **document primitives** and MAY emit **region candidates**.
 All outputs must be deterministic and traceable to token IDs.
+Stage 2 MUST preserve the document's `pages[]` structure.
+Grouping is performed per page, but emitted as a single document-level artifact.

 **1. Primitives (required)**
 - `lines`: groups of tokens that form a single line of text